blewert/folio/public/posts/patching-apks.md

 In this case, it's my local on-campus coffee shop.
 But where can we find this code?
 Well, we can look at what is saved on disk by the app!

-## Digging deeper with adb
+## Digging deeper with `adb`
-It turns out the codes we're looking for are in the localStorage database of the application.
-To access this, we can simply use `adb shell` whilst the emulator is running.
-Then, you can type:
+It turns out the codes we're looking for are in the localStorage database of the application; I figured this out as the local state of the root component is initialised from localStorage.
+But how can we access this?
+Well, we can simply use `adb shell` whilst the emulator is running.
+The `adb` process is a bridge between your host machine and your emulator or physical device.
+Here `adb shell` fires up a terminal session and lets you interact with the phone via command line.
+With `adb shell` fired up, you can type:

 ```sh
 # Replace with whatever your app name is